Anna Jagiellon: Interregnums

 In July 1572, her brother Sigismund II Augustus died, leaving the throne to the Polish–Lithuanian Commonwealth vacant.
 His death changed Anna's status from a neglected spinster to the heiress of the Jagiellon dynasty.
-Sigismund left all the wealth of the Jagiellon dynasty to his three sisters, but Polish nobles did not allow a private person to inherit royal possessions.
+Sigismund left all the wealth of the Jagiellon dynasty to his three sisters, but the Commonwealth nobility did not allow a private person to inherit royal possessions.
 Thus, Anna received only a small portion of her inheritance, but still became a very rich woman.
-She left Warsaw and traveled to Piaseczno, Płock, Łomża.
+She left Warsaw and traveled to Piaseczno, Płock and Łomża.

-Jean de Monluc, Bishop of Valence, offered the French Prince Henry de Valois to the electors of the Commonwealth as the next King.
+Jean de Monluc, Bishop of Valence, offered the French Prince Henry de Valois to the electors of the Commonwealth as the next King and Grand Duke.
 Among other things, Montluc promised the electors that Henry would marry the heiress of the Jagiellons to maintain the dynastic tradition.
-Although Polish nobles sought to keep her out of the political arena, Anna learned of Henry's offer in spring 1573 and became his strong supporter, flattered that he "cared for her and not only for the Kingdom".
-With her support, he was elected as King of Poland on 11 May 1573 and officially crowned on 21 February 1574.
+Although Polish-Lithuanian nobles sought to keep her out of the political arena, Anna learned of Henry's offer in spring 1573 and became his strong supporter, flattered that he "cared for her and not only for the Kingdom".
+With her support, he was elected as King of Poland and Grand Duke of Lithuania on 11 May 1573 and officially crowned on 21 February 1574.
 However, due to an oversight (whether intentional or unintentional), Henrician Articles (Henry's pre-election treaty) did not include the promise to marry the Jagiellon heiress and so he tarried.
 When it became apparent that Henry would not marry her, Anna was humiliated.
 In June 1574, he left Poland to assume his new duties as King of France and by May 1575 the Parliament of the Commonwealth had removed him as their monarch.